EmanuelQuintino/RentCar-Enterprise-WDC/README.md

 ![RentCar Enterprise](./images/project-layout.png)

-Este projeto foi desenvolvido na conclusão dos módulos de HTML e CSS do curso de [Desenvolvimento Web](https://emanuelquintino.github.io/Page-WDC/).
-A landing page é dedicada a uma empresa fictícia de aluguel de carros, fornecendo informações básicas sobre os serviços oferecidos.
+This project was developed in the conclusion of the HTML and CSS modules of the [Web Development Course](https://emanuelquintino.github.io/Page-WDC/).
+The landing page is dedicated to a fictitious car rental company, providing basic information about the services offered.

-## Tecnologias Utilizadas
+## Technologies

 - HTML

-  - Semântica
+  - Semantics
-  - Formulários
+  - Multimedia
-  - Multimídia
+  - Forms

 - CSS
   - Mobile-First
-  - Responsividade
+  - Responsiveness
-  - Animações
+  - Animations

 ## Links